eter-lang/eter/docs/src/type-system.md

   > [!NOTE]
   > This is an example note.

-Union types (also known as [sum types](https://en.wikipedia.org/wiki/Tagged_union)) are types that can store different types of values but only one at a time.
-Unions types are declared similar to structs but with the `union` kayword(comma separated).
+Union types (also known as [sum types](https://en.wikipedia.org/wiki/Tagged_union)) can store different types of values but only one at a time.
+Unions are declared similar to structs but with use of the `union` keyword (comma separated).
 ```rust
 union MyUnion {
     f1: u32,